 Average San Diego County gas price records largest decrease since Dec.
 8

-The average price has dropped four consecutive days, decreasing 5.4 cents, including four-tenths of a cent Monday, according to figures from the AAA and Oil Price Information Service.
+The average price has dropped six consecutive days, decreasing 13.1 cents, including 3.3 cents Wednesday, according to figures from the AAA and Oil Price Information Service.

-The average price is 12.8 cents more than one week ago and 81.1 cents higher than one month ago but 20.3 cents less than one year ago when the average price was approaching a record.
-It has dropped 24 cents since rising to a record $6.435 on Oct.
-5.
+The average price is 9.1 cents less than one week ago and 31.7 cents lower than one year ago when it rose to a record $6.435 but 72.6 cents higher than one month ago.

 Stations normally cannot start selling winter blend gas until Nov.
 1.